nhazelton/GTNav/README.md

 # GTNav
-The implementation of a fully-functional campus navigation app for iOS and Android systems.
+The implementation of a fully-functional campus navigation app for iOS and Android systems

 ## Release Notes (v 1.0.0)